949f45ac/xmrig-HIP/README.md

 - It can still pay off to use more memory, so that the overall work item count is not divisible by 256.
 The remainder then is best divided into groups of 32.

 - Using a non-hardcoded (variable) striding group size comes with a performance hit – since we run two threads, we only have to do it on one.
 E.g. 2048 work items on first thread, 1920 on second thread means the first can run with hardcoded 256.

+- Issue first round of loads before first round of stores.
+Somehow this makes cn-pico work very well with 128-256 threads.

 ## If you want to donate to me (949f45ac) who did HIP port + optimization
 * XMR: `45FbpewbfJf6wp7gkwAqtwNc7wqnpEeJdUH2QRgeLPhZ1Chhi2qs4sNQKJX4Ek2jm946zmyBYnH6SFVCdL5aMjqRHodYYsF`